 hikes on pretty forest trails and mossy gorges will take you a circular route back, ending up in Hřensko.
 The highlight of these trails is being punted along the river—when the paths run out—in a precarious boat with a ferryman who tells you (in German and Czech and hand gestures) how the rocks over your head look like different animals and monsters.
 Each boat trip costs around 50 Kč.

 If you want to see a bit of real Czech magic, head for Pravčická Brána.
-It's a schlep from Prague, but it can be done in a day if you plan ahead.
+It's a schlep from Prague, but it can be done in a day with some forward-planning..